-McMaster University is responsible to place students admitted after 2015 in the McMaster affiliated regions defined as the Southwestern Ontario Area (SOA) region and the Greater Ontario Area (GOA).
-Ryerson is responsible to place students admitted after 2015 in the Ryerson affiliated placement areas defined as the Greater Toronto Area (GTA) or in the Greater Ontario Area (GOA).
-Students transferred from Laurentian in 2021 or who were admitted to the MEP via their application to Laurentian University in 2021 are placed in the GOA area (formerly the Laurentian University affiliated region).
-Separate allocation processes are held for each region/student group.
-The GOA allocation is held jointly with McMaster University and includes designated students from both universities.
+McMaster University is responsible for placing students admitted after 2015 in the McMaster affiliated regions defined as the Southwestern Ontario Area (SOA) region and the Greater Ontario Area (GOA).
+TMU is responsible for placing students admitted after 2015 in the TMU affiliated placement areas defined as the Greater Toronto Area (GTA) and in the Greater Ontario Area (GOA).
+Students transferred from Laurentian in 2021 or who were admitted to the MEP GOA through McMaster University or TMU are placed in the GOA (formerly the Laurentian University affiliated area).
+Separate allocation processes are held for each area.
+The GOA allocation is held jointly by McMaster University and TMU.
+Each area is divided into regions which students rank in order of preference during the allocation process.